berstend/node-safe/readme.md

 **Elevator pitch:**

-- The [permissions](#permissions) will apply to all imported modules, nested dependencies and even spawned/forked child processes. 🔥
+- The [permissions](#permissions) will apply to all imports, nested dependencies and even spawned/forked child processes. 🔥
-- Permissions can be defined through command line args, environment variables or convenient `.node-safe.json` files.
+- Configure permissions with the command line, environment variables or convenient `.node-safe.json` files.
 - You can use `node-safe` instead of `node` or teach your regular `node` command to support sandboxing.
 - Package managers like `npm`, `npx` or `yarn` are supported as well.